paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 308, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 519, provided for retired pay of warrant officers involuntarily retired under section 307, prior to repeal by act May 29, 1954, ch.
 249, § 20(o), 68 Stat.
 167, and by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177.

 #### Amendments
+2025—Pub.
+L. 119–60 renumbered [section 308 of this title](./chapter-003-composition-and-organization.md#section-308) as this section, resulting in no change.

 2021—Subsec. (c)(10)(B)(ii).
 Pub.
 L. 117–81 substituted “section 3104(c)(1)” for “section 2547(c)(1)”.

 2018—Pub.
 L. 115–282, § 104(b), renumbered [section 56 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section56&num=0&edition=prelim) as this section.